dmbarbour/awelon/AboutAO.md

 * blocks `[` ... `]`
 * ambiguous structure `(`, `|`, `)`

 Words in AO are very flexible in their structure.
-However, words are constrained to simplify parsing and printing.
+However, words are slightly constrained to simplify reading, parsing, printing, and streaming of multiple definitions.
+Also, block and amb characters work as word separators.

-* words may not start with `%`, `-`, or a digit
+* words may not start with `@`, `%`, `-`, or a digit
 * words may not contain `"`, `[`, `]`, `(`, `|`, `)`
 * words may not contain C0 or C1 control characters, SP, or DEL.

 A specific programming environment might have a few extra constraints, e.g. so words can be used in URLs.
 We may also unify or normalize some words, or may add a new class of pseudo-words.
 But most words should be allowed, including UTF-8.

-Like ABC, AO uses only spaces and newlines for whitespace.

 ### AO Dictionary File

 AO is intended for a wiki-based programming environment.
 However, to help get started, AO defines a simple **.ao** dictionary file format - primarily for use with command-line tools.
 An **.ao** dictionary supports multiple definitions and imports of other dictionary files.
-The file format looks roughly like:
+This dictionary format looks like:

-        imports before first definition
+        import list before first definition
         @word1 definition1 using word2 word3
-        @word2 definition2
+        @word2
+        definitions may use
-        definitions can use multiple lines
+        multiple lines
-        @word3 definition3
+        @word3 [definition3]

-Regular entries start with `@word` at the beginning of a new line.
-The definition follows the word, up to the start of the next word.
-The initial character `@` is a separator, not part of the word.
+Regular entries start with `@word` at the beginning of a new line, followed by the definition.
+The initial `@` is an entry separator, not part of the word.
 If a word is already defined, the earlier definition is replaced (retroactively).
-A word may be *undefined* by convention of defining a word to itself, e.g. `@foo foo`.
+A word may also be *undefined* by convention of defining a word to itself, e.g. `@foo foo`.

 The *import* section is special.
 Syntactically, it is a sequence of words.
-However, each word in the import list will identify an AO dictionary file (minus the **.ao** suffix).
-Imports recursively load definitions in left to right order; as before, later definitions replace earlier ones.
-Imports are loaded from a configurable search path - e.g. an `AO_PATH` environment variable.
-Ambiguity or cycles in imports result in error.
+However, each word identifies an AO dictionary file (minus the **.ao** suffix).
+Semantically, imports recursively load definitions in left to right order, with later definitions replacing earlier ones.
+(Imports are not namespaces.
+AO favors a flat namespace.)

+The search path for imports is configured by the `AO_PATH` environment variable.
+Ambiguous or cyclic imports result in error.

 ### Processing of AO Dictionary